 In any brand building initiative – whether company rebranding, repositioning or brand refresh – the starting point is your customer and the key problem your health or wellness brand can uniquely solve.
-To build relevance, you must define your primary audience, not so much based on their exact demographic, but their pain points, attitudes and behaviors.
+To build relevance, you must understand your primary audience – beyond their demographics to their pain points, attitudes and behaviors.

 Is It Time For A Brand Refresh

 Here are a few indications that the time might be right for your company to consider a brand refresh (versus a complete company rebranding or repositioning).
 Of course, all of these factors below need to be taken into consideration, diagnosed and weighed before determining the right path forward.